aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/formatcondition/_index.md

 ### getFormula2() {#getFormula2--}

+<b>@deprecated.</b> Please use the 'formula2' property instead.
 Gets and sets the value or expression associated with conditional formatting.

 ```javascript
 getFormula2() : string;